krishan57gupta/Lymphatic_adipose_paper/README.md

 ## Hardware recommendations

-Minimum practical configuration:
+Practical configuration tested on:

-- Linux or macOS
+- macOS
 - 8 CPU cores
 - 64 GB RAM
-- sufficient disk space for FASTQ, Cell Ranger, BAM, loom, RDS, and H5AD files
+- 1TB HD

 RNA-velocity dynamical modeling is configured with `n_jobs=8` in the supplied notebooks.
 Larger datasets may require more memory and temporary storage.